Primordial black holes in loop quantum cosmology: The effect on the threshold: The fundamentals of loop quantum gravity/cosmology

-Focusing now on the homogeneous and isotropic FLRW model, usually called as Loop Quantum Cosmology (LQC) and following the conventional quantisation $\bar{\mu}$ scheme~\cite{Ashtekar:2006wn} one introduces two new conjugate variables defined as follows: \beq u \equiv 2\sqrt{3}\mathrm{sgn}(p)/\bar{\mu}^3,\quad b\equiv \bar{\mu}c, \eeq where $\bar{\mu}=\sqrt{\Delta/|p|}$ and $\Delta = 4\sqrt{3}\pi\gamma G\hbar$ being the minimum nonzero eigenvalue of the area operator~\cite{Ashtekar:2008zu}.
+Focusing now on the homogeneous and isotropic FLRW model, usually denoted Loop Quantum Cosmology (LQC) and following the conventional quantisation $\bar{\mu}$ scheme~\cite{Ashtekar:2006wn} one introduces two new conjugate variables defined as follows: \beq u \equiv 2\sqrt{3}\mathrm{sgn}(p)/\bar{\mu}^3,\quad b\equiv \bar{\mu}c, \eeq where $\bar{\mu}=\sqrt{\Delta/|p|}$ and $\Delta = 4\sqrt{3}\pi\gamma G\hbar$ being the minimum nonzero eigenvalue of the area operator~\cite{Ashtekar:2008zu}.
 Finally, one can show that the new variables obey the following Poisson bracket: \beq \{b,u\}=\frac{2}{\hbar}, \eeq and that in $\mathcal{H}^{\mathrm{grav}}$ there are two elementary operators, namely $\widehat{e^{ib/2}}$ and $\hat{u}$ related to the holonomy and the flux conjugate variables.
 In particular, it turns out that the eigenstates $\ket{u}$ of $\hat{u}$ form an orthonormal basis in $\mathcal{H}^{\mathrm{grav}}_{\mathrm{kin}}$ and the actions of these two operators in this basis can read as \beq \widehat{e^{ib/2}}\ket{u}= \ket{u+1}, \quad \hat{u}\ket{u} = u\ket{u}. \eeq Letting now $\ket{\phi}$ being the orthonormal bases in $\mathcal{H}^{\mathrm{matter}}_{\mathrm{kin}}$ one can define $\ket{u,\phi} \equiv \ket{u}\otimes\ket{\phi}$ as the generalized basis of the whole kinematic Hilbert space $\mathcal{H}_{\mathrm{kin}}$.
-Thus, after defining the relevant Hilbert space and the associated to it orthonormal basis, one can promote the Hamiltonian to a quantum operator.
+Thus, after defining the relevant Hilbert space and the associated orthonormal basis, one can promote the Hamiltonian to a quantum operator.
 In particular, it is possible to define a quasi-classical sharped initial state living in $\mathcal{H}_{\mathrm{kin}}$, which can be viewed as wavepacket around a classical trajectory.
 Consequently, expressing the Hamiltonian (\ref{eq:H_LQG}) in terms of fluxes and holonomies one can derive the expectation value of the Hamiltonian operator over the initial semi-classical sharped state which at the end will contain first order quantum corrections.
-Finally, accounting only for the holonomy corrections (since flux or inverse volume corrections face the issue of a fiducial cell dependence~\cite{Ashtekar:2006wn}) one obtains the following modified Friedmann equation~\cite{Bojowald:2005epg,Ashtekar:2006wn,Taveras:2008ke}: \beq H^2 = \frac{8\pi G}{3}\rho\left(1-\frac{\rho}{\rho_\mathrm{c}}\right), \eeq where $\rho_\mathrm{c} = \frac{2\sqrt{3}\Mp^4}{\gamma^3}$.
+Finally, accounting only for the holonomy correction\footnote{As it was shown from detailed numerical~\cite{Ashtekar:2006wn} and analytic~\cite{Corichi:2011rt,Corichi:2011sd} studies of the semi-classical states in the flat $k=0$ case, the 1st order quantum-corrected background equation \eqref{eq:Friedmann_LQG} gives us a good description of the quantum dynamics only when the volume of the universe is large at the bounce with respect to the Planck units.
+On the other hand, if the universe bounce occurs near the Planck scale, where inverse volume corrections become important, its dynamics is not well captured by the effective theory.
+Thus, we can safely neglect the inverse-volume corrections working in the regime where the effective quantum-corrected description of the background dynamics can be trusted. } \beq H^2 = \frac{8\pi G}{3}\rho\left(1-\frac{\rho}{\rho_\mathrm{c}}\right), \eeq where $\rho_\mathrm{c} = \frac{4\sqrt{3}\Mp^4}{\gamma^3}$.
 As it can be seen from \Eq{eq:Friedmann_LQG} for $\rho>\rho_\mathrm{c}$ there is no physical evolution since $H^2<0$.
 One then finds that the effect of holonomies leads to a non-singular evolution where the classical Big Bang singularity is replaced by a non-singular quantum bounce where $\rho=\rho_\mathrm{c}$ and $H=0$.
 This bouncing point constitutes a transitioning point between a contracting ($H<0$) and an expanding phase ($H>0$).